bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 >
 > This request-response cycle is the heart of the Django web framework.

+---

+Them:
-`urls.py` to hook the view up to a URL:
+> `urls.py` to hook the view up to a URL:

 ```python
 from django.urls import path